cssconf/2018.cssconf.eu/contents/copy/scholarships/guide.md

 Berlin has two airports:

 - Berlin Tegel (TXL), which lies in the north of Berlin, is the busiest and also likely the one you'll arrive in if you come from outside of Europe.
 It's a small and fairly hectic airport, and one of its biggest downsides is that the only means of public transport connection is via bus.
 Hop onto the TXL bus (yes, the bus line is called TXL), and you'll be at the main station or Alexanderplatz in no time.
-Alternatively, just take a taxi (remember, we'll reimburse you for it).
+Alternatively, just take a taxi.
 - Berlin Schönefeld (SXF), which lies outside of the city limits in the south, is the low-cost and smaller of the two.
 Fortunately, it has good train connections, with a commuter train connecting the city centre and the airport arriving every 5-10 minutes.
 Additionally, there's a regional train that takes you directly to the main station.
 You can take the commuter train directly until Warschauer Straße and then walk to the hotel from there!

 ## Major Train Stations